shreeyashree-65/shreeyashree-65/README.md

 If you find something impressive here, that makes two of us.

 I am Shreeya P S,
-Learning and building at the crossroads of Web3 & AI.
+-Learning and building at the crossroads of Web3 & AI.

-Kinda obsessed with the idea of a user-owned, decentralized web.
+-Kinda obsessed with the idea of a user-owned, decentralized web.

-Driven to create technology that leaves a lasting and meaningful mark on the world.
+-Driven to create technology that leaves a lasting and meaningful mark on the world.

 Currently focused on:
 - Learning ML algorithms